-By placing a magnet on the telephone receiver, your hearing aids automatically switch the telephone programme on when the receiver is close to your ear.
+By placing a magnet on the telephone receiver, your hearing aids automatically switch the telephone program on when the receiver is close to your ear.

-When you remove the receiver from your ear, the hearing aids automatically return to the previous listening programme.
+When you remove the receiver from your ear, the hearing aids automatically return to the previous listening program.

-NOTE: Ask your hearing care professional to enable Phone Now as one of your programmes.
+NOTE: Ask your hearing care professional to enable Phone Now as one of your programs.